 You already know statistics, experimentation, and how to work with data pipelines.
 Your primary advantage in the AI Engineering space is your rigorous approach to evaluation.
 While software engineers often struggle to measure non-deterministic outputs, you inherently understand evaluation methodology, how to design A/B tests for AI features, and how to prove whether a feature actually drives metrics.

-Your main gap will likely be on the systems side.
-To transition fully into an AI engineering role, you may need to strengthen your software engineering fundamentals.
+Your main gap will be on the systems side.
+To transition fully into an AI engineering role, you will need to strengthen your software engineering fundamentals.
 This means getting comfortable with building robust APIs, managing deployment infrastructure, setting up system observability, and writing production-grade, typed code rather than relying entirely on Jupyter notebooks.

 The trajectory suggests that AI engineering will continue to specialize.
 We're already seeing sub-roles emerge: Agent Engineers who focus on tool use and autonomous workflows, RAG Engineers who specialize in retrieval systems, and AI Platform Engineers who build the internal infrastructure teams use to ship AI features.